datarightsfinder/website/README.md

 * `/config/message_templates.js` This file contains the templates used when clicking email links for exercising rights

+## Updates to privacy notices

+Data Rights Finder is configured to run a script once a day that hashes the text contents of a privacy policy.
+If the hash has changed since it was last checked, it will appear on the [changes page](https://datarightsfinder.org/changes) at [https://datarightsfinder.org/changes](https://datarightsfinder.org/changes).

+To resolve a change, make an edit to its corresponding JSON file and commit it to the data repository.

+To run this script manually, run `node update_hashes.js` locally or `heroku run node update_hashes.js` remotely.

 ## Scripts

-* `npm run seed` This command is automatically run when installing this project for the first time.
+* `node seed.js` This command is automatically run when installing this project for the first time.
 If you need to reset the data in your local database with data from GitHub, run this command.

+* `node update_hashes.js` This command checks each privacy notice and lists any content changes at [https://datarightsfinder.org/changes](https://datarightsfinder.org/changes).